Antimicrobial resistance: Parasites

 The protozoan parasites that cause the diseases malaria, trypanosomiasis, toxoplasmosis, cryptosporidiosis and leishmaniasis are important human pathogens.

 Malarial parasites that are resistant to the drugs that are currently available to infections are common and this has led to increased efforts to develop new drugs.
 Resistance to recently developed drugs such as artemisinin has also been reported.
 The problem of drug resistance in malaria has driven efforts to develop vaccines.

 Trypanosomes are parasitic protozoa that cause African trypanosomiasis and Chagas disease (American trypanosomiasis).
 There are no vaccines to prevent these infections so drugs such as pentamidine and suramin, benznidazole and nifurtimox are used to treat infections.
 These drugs are effective but infections caused by resistant parasites have been reported.

-Leishmaniasis is caused by protozoa and is an important public health problem worldwide, especially in sub-tropical and tropical countries.
+Leishmaniasis is caused by protozoa and is a public health problem in sub-tropical and tropical countries.
 Drug resistance has "become a major concern".
+The preferred treatment for leishmaniasis regionally; liposomal amphotericin B is used in the Mediterranean basin and pentavalent antimonials are more commonly used in Africa, South America, Bangladesh, India, and Nepal.
+Resistance to antibiotics in Leishmania is a relatively recent phenomena.
+The first reported instance of resistance to antimonials was reported in India in the 1980s.